Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 PAS 24 is the technical test standard.
 Secured by Design is a police initiative that recognizes products that meet high standards, including PAS 24.
 A Secured by Design door uses PAS 24 as its benchmark.

-Yes, you can upgrade the cylinder to an anti-snap lock, which helps.
+Yes, you can upgrade the cylinder to an anti-snap lock, which helps significantly against lock-snapping attacks.
 However, if the door panel itself is thin or aged, the door remains vulnerable to brute force attacks (kicking).
 A full replacement is safer for older doors.

-Check the inside edge of the door frame.
+Check the inside edge of the door frame (the bit you see when the door is open).
 Accredited manufacturers often place a label or kitemark there.
 If your door is over 15 years old, it is unlikely to meet current PAS 24 standards.

 A standard lock secures the door at one point near the handle.
 A multi-point lock features a series of hooks or bolts that engage with the frame at the top, bottom, and middle of the door when the handle is lifted.
 This spreads the strength across the entire door frame.